 Things to know about roaming around Rome at night

 If you’re wondering if it is safe to walk around Rome at night alone, the answer is mostly yes.
 The city center is usually bustling with people late into the night making it safe to roam around.
+Things might be quieter during winter in Rome, but overall, the city is relatively safe for tourists.
 Just stay away from dark alleys and you should be fine.
 Another thing to keep in mind is that the city does have a lot of pickpockets.
 So make sure to take extra care of your valuables in crowded spots.
-Metros and buses can be targeted these groups of pickpockets.
-So hold on to your wallets and watches while in the public transportation.

 Public Transportation Hours